rennydayo/ucsb-cs24-w18.github.io/_lab/lab00.md

 * Getting to know your mentor and pair programming partner
 * Writing a simple C++ program
 * Learning about github's web interface
-* Getting setup

-Before leaving the lab you must get the following things checked off by your mentor:

-* Signed the electronic attendance sheet (your mentor should do this on your behalf)
-* Progress on your C++ program
-* Successful creation of a github account and signed up into our class github organization.

 This lab must be completed INDIVIDUALLY.
 In the subsequent labs you are encouraged to work with your programming partner.